-Quantity A was therefore forecast by multiplying per-MWh payment amounts provided at Table 3 found at Appendix B, page 56 of the settlement proposal, with the nuclear payment amounts adjusted for the factors described above, by the prescribed assets' total forecast output per month in MWh.
+Quantity A was therefore forecast by multiplying payment amounts per MWh by the prescribed assets' total forecast output per month in MWh.

-Quantity B (the dollar amount that the prescribed generators would receive under the Market Rules) was forecast by estimating the market values of each MWh of nuclear and prescribed hydroelectric generation, and multiplying those market values by the volume of nuclear and prescribed hydroelectric generation.
-The value of A is \$5.33 billion, and the value of B is \$2.39 billion.
+Quantity B was forecast by estimating the market values of each MWh of nuclear and prescribed hydroelectric generation, and multiplying those market values by the volume of nuclear and prescribed hydroelectric generation.
+The value of A is \$5.16 billion, and the value of B is \$3.70 billion.